gazebosim/docs/blueprint/Manipulating_models.md

 When translating or rotating, you can "snap" an entity's movement to preset increments by holding `Ctrl` and then clicking and dragging.
 By default, the snap value is 1 meter for translation and 45° for rotation.

+Translational snaps will snap relative to the world frame, whereas rotational snaps will snap relative to the object's current orientation.

 ![Snap rotation](img/snap.gif)

 You can customize snap values by clicking on the furthest-right magnet icon in the Transform Control plugin.